Biodiversity Net Gain (BNG) in Summary

-The principle of BNG has been part of national and local planning policy for some years.
-However, the forthcoming Environment Bill (2019-21) will make BNG a requirement of planning permissions in England.
-A two-year implementation period is anticipated, with mandatory BNG likely to come into force around 2023.
-The requirements for delivering BNG is already present in some emerging and adopted local plans and is clearly something which will need to be accommodated in all new developments.
+The principle of seeking biodiversity net gain has been part of national and local planning policy for some years.
+However, the forthcoming Environment Bill will make BNG a requirement of planning permissions in England; a mandatory 10% net gain threshold is proposed.
+A two-year implementation period is anticipated, with mandatory BNG likely to come into force around the end of 2023.

 Under the forthcoming bill, planning permission will be subject to a condition to secure the ‘biodiversity gain objective’.
 This objective is met when the biodiversity value of the proposal exceeds the pre-development value of the site.
 This is currently set at 10%, but subject to review by the Secretary of State.
 This Biodiversity Value is calculated as:

 - The post-development biodiversity value of the onsite habitat;